nglasl/silverstripe-fusion/README.md

 ![search](images/fusion-filtering.png)

-The fusion tags are immediately available to pages out of the box, allowing searchable content tagging for both users and content authors.
+The fusion tags are immediately available to pages out of the box, allowing searchable content tagging for both content authors and users.

 To enable tagging for a custom data object: